Discover all the tax services we offer

 In the example given above, a US citizen living in Portugal would usually be exempt from paying US taxes because of the US-Portugal tax treaty.
 (Though they would still be required to file a US annual tax return.)

 Even if you retire in a country without a US tax treaty, there are still methods for avoiding double taxation.
-The most common of these is the Foreign Earned Income Exclusion (FEIE).
+The most common is the Foreign Earned Income Exclusion (FEIE).
 If you qualify for the FEIE, you can exclude a certain amount of foreign-source income from US taxation.

 Of course, in the case of US-source retirement income, you will not be able to exclude it from your US taxes as foreign income.
 In that case, you could be subject to double taxation if the country you reside in taxes your US-source income.